Watch

 97th

 A first rate thriller and a bold take on horror genre without feeling ostentatious.
 I could have a discussion with you, explaining why this is my favorite film from Kubrick.
-The hypnotizing camera work, formidable story, Jack's fantastic performance and the unnerving but luscious score are some of those many reasons.
-A near perfect film from my favorite director.
+The hypnotizing camera work, formidable story, Jack's fantastic performance and the unnerving but brilliant score are some of those many reasons.
+A perfect horror film from my favorite director.

 Rated 14 Oct 2008